Toolkit: Reproductive Health

 Abortion

 Given current limitations on the federal level, the action on reproductive health policy has shifted mainly to the states where there has been a groundswell of activity.
 While abortion has long been one of the most actively legislated issues at the state level, many states have also taken action to alter state laws that came into effect upon the overturn of Roe.
-ACP is tracking more than 650 abortion-related bills introduced by state legislators in 2024.
+State legislatures have introduced nearly 800 abortion-related bills in 2025.

 New legislative trends have developed following the Dobbs decision in both states that have sought to restrict and to protect abortion services.
 Many restrictive states have recently acted to expand abortion bans, adopt-state level restrictions on medication abortion, and seek to prevent patient travel to states where abortion is legal.
 Conversely, those states supportive of abortion rights have generally moved to establish reproductive rights or to remove pre-Roe restrictions on abortion from their state laws, and at least 22 states have enacted legislation that would protect patients and/or clinicians from legal punishment for seeking abortion services in their state.
 Legal challenges in state courts have determined the legal status of abortion in numerous states post-Dobbs, and multiple state-level cases concerning abortion restrictions are ongoing.